Narshe1412/Code-Institute-User-Centric-Frontend/README.md

 - Band Profile - Allow users to get more information about the band
 - Video Carousel - Allow users to check out different featured videos of the band
 - Media Showcase - Allow users to listen to different audio tracks from the band
-- Future Appearances - Allow users to check out the incoming public shows the band will be playing
+- Future Appearances - Allow users to check out the incoming public shows the band will be playing.
+This was not included as specific requirement, but it will help the customer to have an overview of scheduled live events to gauge expectations on band's availability.
 - Contact Form - Allow users to contact the band, for reservations or further information
 - Social Media Icons - Allow users to find other official social media accounts from the band

 ### Features Left to Implement
 - Embedded social media pressence: Twitter widget with the latest interactions from the band, or latest Instagram posts, etc...
 - Official chat room, where fans can interact with each other
+- Ability for the client to update the content of the website without relying in a developer.

 ## Technologies Used
 <a href="http://www.w3.org/html/logo/">